kammitama5/kammitama5.github.io/_posts/2020-04-26-Sunday-April-26th.md

   data collection and data modelling, because the goal is to build a robust, automatable model (which is similar to what Machine Learning models aim to be) that is a system that responds well to failures and facilitates those who use the tools around it, as well as being attentive to a feedback loop from those who use it.
+- Having spent some time archiving work (yes; newspaper clippings in giant file cabinets, as well as dv cassettes before I attended Undergraduate study), I think that the Science community (I'm particularly looking at you who build fancy tools on github!) can do more to help make these data collection and archival systems *better*.
+It's the least we can do.
+We trivialize data collection, and regard it as a bit of a burden.
 - I am not the biggest fan of downloading data from the internet and just using that.
 I'm highly sensitive to the idea that data is a proxy and a codified choice, yet there are so many fields that use it as a way of validating accuracy for a specific point of view.
 Coming from a film background, where we engaged in critical theory, and discussed that